 - Link to “Using Advanced Revenue Management” in the NetSuite Help (requires NetSuite login)

-If you have any questions about NetSuite and if it’s right for your business please feel free to contact us
+If you have any questions about NetSuite and if it is suited for your company, do not hesitate to contact us.